cyberrangecz/docs/docs/report-bugs.md

 Provide information that doesn't match the previous features, e.g., in short, describe steps you have already taken to work around the bug.

 ### Assignee
-Do not assign anybody!!!
-The bugs will be assigned by the designated member.
+Please, do not assign anybody!
+The bugs will be assigned to developers by the designated member.

 ### Labels
 Choose the appropriate `bug` label.